 Bask in the Great Outdoors

 Get to know San Antonio by visiting the area’s outdoor attractions!
-San Pedro Springs Park is the second oldest park in the U.S. and boasts a swimming pool, gazebo, tennis court, and more.
-There’s also the Japanese Tea Garden, where you can find beautiful flowers, calming water features, and winding paths.
+Stroll through San Pedro Springs Park, the second oldest park in the U.S. that boasts a swimming pool, gazebo, tennis courts, and more.
+Enjoy a year-round garden and floral display, ponds filled with koi, and a 60-foot waterfall while winding through shaded paths at the Japanese Tea Garden.
 Don’t forget to visit Denman Estate Park, home to an incredible monument handcrafted by artisans in San Antonio’s sister city Gwangju, South Korea.
 Make sure to stop by the Natural Bridge Caverns, the largest commercial cave system in Texas.
 Or check out Bracken Cave to see the largest gathering of mammals on the planet as 20 million Mexican free-tailed bats ascend for the night.
-(Don’t worry…they won’t bite!)

 Family Fun for All Ages

 Looking for things to do with kids in San Antonio?
 SeaWorld has three locations in the U.S., and its Texas location is the biggest!
 See exotic animals like the clouded leopard and Nile crocodiles at the San Antonio Zoo.
-Other attractions for San Antonio family fun include theme parks like Aquatica, Six Flags Fiesta, and Morgan’s Wonderland (an entirely accessible amusement park geared toward kids with disabilities).
+Other attractions for San Antonio family fun include theme parks like Aquatica, Six Flags Fiesta, and Morgan’s Wonderland.
 For more local flavor, take the family to the Pearl Weekend Market to check out a beloved San Antonio farmers market and snag some fresh produce.
 Kids will love the annual strawberry festival each spring, too!

 Support San Antonio Sports

 One of the best things about living in San Antonio is you’ll have a pro basketball team to cheer on!
-The San Antonio Spurs are a source of pride and camaraderie for local residents and out-of-towners alike.
-But the Spurs aren’t the only San Antonio sports team you can follow!
-Watch the San Antonio Missions hit a home run at Wolff Stadium.
-Cheer on the San Antonio FC at Toyota Field.
-Catch the UTSA Roadrunners at the Alamo Bowl.
-And who says Texas can’t have ice hockey?
-Not the San Antonio Rampage, that’s for sure!
+The San Antonio Spurs is a source of pride for local residents and out-of-towners alike.
+If NBA basketball isn’t your go-to, San Antonio has plenty of other sports to keep you entertained!
+Watch the San Antonio Missions (MiLB) hit a home run at Wolff Stadium.
+Cheer on the San Antonio FC (USL) at Toyota Field.
+Or catch the UTSA Roadrunners (NCAA) and other collegiate football teams when they compete at the Alamo Bowl!

 Saddle Up for the Rodeo